kcudding/ecotheory.github.io/teach/density-dependent.md

 ####  Negative density dependence

 * The previously discussed scenario where population growth is unregulated does not always happen in reality.
 In fact, in a population that has already been established, resources begin to become scarce, and competition starts to play a role.
-As a result, the population growth will be regulate by increasing density.
+As a result, the population growth will be regulated by increasing density.
 This is called **negative density dependence**.

 * Increasing population size gives rise to: